lukelengl/AkaiMIDIMixPropellerheadReasonRemote/README.md

-# Akai MIDI Max - Propellerhead Reason Remote Codec & Mapping
+# Akai MIDI Mix - Propellerhead Reason Remote Codec & Mapping

 These are **__UNOFFICIAL__** remote codec and mapping files for using Akai MIDI max control surface with Propellerhead Reason.